 City Developments's score of 83 is higher than 90% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, City Developments Limited (CDL) reported carbon emissions of approximately 4,882,000 kg CO2e in Scope 3 and 144,000 kg CO2e in Scope 2, with no emissions recorded for Scope 1.
-This reflects a significant focus on upstream emissions, which accounted for the majority of their carbon footprint.
-In comparison, the 2023 data indicated Scope 3 emissions of about 5,101,000 kg CO2e and Scope 1 emissions of 2,000 kg CO2e, with no Scope 2 emissions reported.
-CDL has set ambitious climate commitments, including a target to reduce Scope 1 and 2 GHG emissions by 63% per square metre leased area by 2030, based on a 2016 baseline.
+In 2024, City Developments Limited (CDL) reported total carbon emissions of approximately 11,000,000 kg CO2e from Scope 2 and 446,000 kg CO2e from Scope 3, with no emissions recorded for Scope 1.
+In Singapore, CDL's emissions were about 144,000 kg CO2e for Scope 2 and approximately 4,882,000 kg CO2e for Scope 3.
+CDL has set ambitious carbon reduction targets, aiming for a 63% reduction in Scope 1 and 2 greenhouse gas emissions per square metre leased area by 2030, based on a 2016 baseline.
 This target has been validated by the Science Based Targets initiative (SBTi) and aligns with a 1.5°C warming scenario.
-Additionally, CDL aims to reduce Scope 3 emissions from purchased goods and services by 41% per square metre of Gross Floor Area (GFA) by 2030, and absolute Scope 3 emissions from investments by 58.8% within the same timeframe.
-Furthermore, CDL has committed to achieving net zero operational carbon by 2030 for all new and existing wholly-owned assets and developments under its direct operational and management control.
+Additionally, CDL is committed to reducing Scope 3 emissions from purchased goods and services by 41% per square metre gross floor area by 2030, and absolute Scope 3 emissions from investments by 58.8% within the same timeframe.
+Furthermore, CDL has pledged to achieve net zero operational carbon by 2030 for all wholly-owned assets and developments under its direct operational and management control.
 This commitment is part of a broader initiative, as CDL became the first real estate conglomerate in Southeast Asia to sign the World Green Building Council's Net Zero Carbon Buildings Commitment in February 2021.
-Overall, CDL's emissions data and climate commitments reflect a proactive approach to sustainability, with a clear focus on reducing their carbon footprint across all scopes of emissions.
+Overall, CDL's climate commitments reflect a strong dedication to sustainability and reducing its carbon footprint across all scopes of emissions.

 Access structured emissions data, company-specific emission factors, and source documents